gparlakov/jstalks-2021-optimising-angular/TASKS.md

 - add a service NotifyService - success/info/error
 - talk about CI - Already doing it?
 AzureDevOps is great for GitHub integration.
 - Pusher - https://dashboard.pusher.com/apps/858014/keys, https://www.pusher.com/docs/channels/getting_started/javascript (UPDATE KEY)

+# TODO
+- review app.component's constructor and the Pusher init logic
+- Why jump from TestBed to setup?
+ - control
+ - speed (no need to compile components/for services - unneeded)
+ - implementation details in tests! (mockReturnValue(of{})) and if we switch the type of response or need some extra stuff - go and change all tests for that